 The brighter component, Zeta-2 Aquarii, is a yellow-white F-type main sequence dwarf, while the companion, Zeta-1 Aquarii, is a yellow-white F-type subgiant.
 The pair is easy to resolve, as the stars are almost equally bright.
 Zeta-1 Aquarii has a visual magnitude of 4.59 and Zeta-2, of 4.42.

 R Aquarii is notable for being a symbiotic star.
-It is a binary star, believed to consist of a white dwarf and a red giant that is a Mira-type variable star.
+It is a binary star, believed to consist of a white dwarf and a Mira-type variable red giant.
 The white dwarf’s gravitational pull draws in material from the red giant and sometimes ejects the surplus, which forms a nebula around the system.
 The nebula is known as Cederblad 211.

-R Aquarii has an apparent visual magnitude of 7.69 and is approximately 600 light years distant.
+R Aquarii has an apparent magnitude of 7.69 and is approximately 600 light years distant.

 Other notable stars:

 91 Aquarii, or ψ1 Aquarii (Psi-1 Aquarii) is the brightest component in a triple star system that lies about 148 light years away.
 The primary star is an orange giant with an apparent magnitude of 4.22 that has a confirmed extrasolar planet in its orbit, discovered in 2003.
 The companion is another binary star, composed of two magnitude 10 stars.
 The planet orbiting the primary is called 91 Aquarii b or HD 219449 b.
 It orbits the star at the average distance of 48.5 Gm, which is shorter than the distance between the Sun and Mercury (57.9 Gm).